aris-mav/NMRInversions.jl/paper/paper.md

 or even programming in general.

-Functionality includes importing data from various NMR instrument formats, performing phase-correction on raw data, fitting multi-exponential curves , and visualizing the results in a straightforward manner.
+Functionality includes importing data from various NMR instrument formats, performing phase-correction on raw data, fitting multi-exponential curves, and interactively visualizing the results in a straightforward manner.

 # Statement of need

 NMR relaxation and diffusion methods are popular in various fields of science and engineering, with applications including studying the properties of porous rocks, catalyst supports and biological tissues, among many others.
+In order to extract useful information from such measurements, numerical inversions are often used to uncover the different relaxation times or diffusion coefficients contributing to the experimental data.

-The numerical inversion algorithms involved in the data processing can be quite daunting towards users who are not very familiar with linear algebra, optimization, or programming environments.
+However, working with the aforementioned inversion methods can be quite daunting towards users who are not very familiar with linear algebra, optimization methods, or programming environments in general.
 This package can cover the needs of users who would like a very simple interface for everyday data processing, without assuming any knowledge on the topic, while retaining the ability to dive into the details and have control over every step of the process